Prof John Kinuthia known as Professor John Mungai Kinuthia

 BSc.
 (Civil Eng.
 Hons.)
 Nairobi, Kenya, (1983).

 I am a Professor of Innovation and Engagement in Civil Engineering within the School of Engineering, Faculty of Computing, Engineering and Science, of the University of South Wales.
-I am also Head of the Centre for Engineering, Research and Environmental Applications (CEREA), charged with knowledge transfer by way of consultancy, innovation and industrial engagement.
+I am also Head of the Advanced Materials Testing Centre (AMTeC) that deal with knowledge transfer by way of consultancy, innovation and industrial engagement.
 I have working experience in highway design and construction, and also a wide and varied research experience in sustainable soil- and cement-based cementitious materials.
 I hold a BSc.
 (Hons) Degree in Civil Engineering from the University of Nairobi (Kenya), a MSc.
 Degree in Highway Engineering from the University of Birmingham, UK, and a PhD from the University of Glamorgan on properties and mechanisms of lime-stabilised sulphate-bearing clay soils.
 This research study led to the innovative use of blastfurnace slag in lime-stabilisation of soils, and the first application of lime-slag soil-stabilisation for roads in the UK.
 The novel technology has been tested in a road trial on the A421 Tingewick By-pass, west of Buckingham.
 The advantage of the technique is the elimination of expansive behaviour associated with lime-stabilisation of sulphate-bearing clay soils, that has lead to failure and reconstruction of even major highways including the M40.

 I was born in Kiambu, Kenya and educated in Kenya up to University undergraduate level.
 I have working experience in both public and private sectors, before joining Jomo Kenyatta University of Agriculture & Technology, where for some time I headed the Civil Engineering department.
 I then joined the University of South Wales (then University of Glamorgan) for PhD study.
 Currently, I am involved in both undergraduate and post-graduate teaching and research supervision, and I am currently the Postgraduate Course Leader in Civil Engineering and supervises various PhD research programmes.
 The experience working in both public and private sectors at the international level has been an added advantage, and has strengthenned the development of collaborative linkages for training and research, where I have researched on various waste materials from Europe and Africa, including agricultural waste from coffee, sugar cane, pineapple and from palm oil processing, among other waste materials.
 This is with a view to empowering local communities in the achievement of sustainable infrastructure development, for example by way of roads and low-cost housing.